 I got this homemade ice cream while in the town that I mentioned above.
 The queue was locals and their kids and it was a really lovely atmosphere just queuing up!
 It is definitely worth popping by if you’re near by, it could make their day.

 Now this particular spot is not hard to miss at all and it is absolutely beautiful (and in my opinion, a little prettier than Venice) there are some restaurants surrounding the mini harbour and no doubt charging crazy prices, but I believe it would all be worth it when the sun is setting.
 This place is also really popular for Instagram so if you want to get your shot then get there early, but otherwise If you like the buzz of dinner being eaten outside and the atmosphere of it all, this one is for you.

 As Desenzano is a harbour town, of course you can get a boat at the harbour to explore more around Lake Garda!
-I hopped on a ferry (12 Euros, I think! don’t quote me on this) and in just a mere 10 minutes I was in the polar opposite of Desenzano.
+I hopped on a ferry (around 12 Euros) and in just a mere 10 minutes I was in the polar opposite of Desenzano.
 Sirmione was packed to the brim with tourists, touristic shops and no room to breathe.
 I think if you want to visit this place in it’s full glory, go as early as you can as I think this town is the go-to place to see.
 I personally didn’t enjoy many aspects of this little town due to the amount of touristy heavy things, but that could be just me, so take my opinion with a grain of salt.

 So what what should you do here?

 1. Take a photo in front of Scaligero castle

 One of the most beautiful castles I’ve seen and surrounded by beautiful blue water.
 If you get there early enough you can get the shot, even if you are surrounded by people, take a picture even if you don’t want to.
 You might regret it (Source: experience)